solyarisoftware/PERE/README.md

 PERE
 ====
-P-ushed E-vents with return R-eceipt E-ngine: a Ruby-Sinatra SSE Pub/Sub framework
+Pushed Events with return Receipt Engine: a Ruby-Sinatra SSE Pub/Sub framework

 Simple a proof of concept code, to show how to push events using flat HTTP SSE to downstream events to clients devices with delivery receipts (using HTTP webhooks).

-## Push notifications with "certified" delivery ?
+## Push notifications with return-receipt (problem)

 - For some business application purposes, I need to delivery "events/messages" server-side published, to a multitude of devices.